Which place is cheaper, Tallinn or Cesis?

 Tallinn offers lots of family activities.
 Your kids will feel like they stepped into a fairytale in this beautiful city.
 It has countless museums including an open air museum and a zoo.
 There's also nearby Pirita Beach, where you and your kids can enjoy ice cream in a seaside setting.

-Tallinn is a great town if you're traveling as a couple.
+Couples visit Tallinn frequently as it offers plenty of romantic activities.
 Filled with gardens, romantic walks, and impressive views, this city makes for a great couple's getaway.
 Base yourself in the city's beautiful old town and dine in one of the many local restaurants.
 There are also nice hotels around town that are great for couples.

 Backpackers and budget travelers come from all over the world to visit Tallinn.
 The city is both affordable and unique, which is perfect for travelers on a budget.
 There are plenty of hostels around town as well as casual places to grab a cheap bite to eat.

-It's common for backpackers to visit Cesis.
+Plenty of backpackers visit Cesis.
 Many people visit town as a day trip from Riga, so there are a limited number of hotels and hostels to choose from.
 If you want to enjoy hiking and the area's natural beauty, it is recommend that you spend more time here.

 Public transit in Tallinn can get you to some places easily.
 There are buses trolleys and trams around town.